metamn/react/content/blog/react-is-functional-and-reactive/index.md

 	2.2 They react when an event happens

-	2.3 They return observables &mdash; events other components can subscribe to.
+	2.3 They return an observable &mdash; emitting events other components can subscribe to.

 ### Isolation